raimeii/raimeii/README.md

-this be rai\n
+this be rai

-currently 2nd year software engineering/project management student in the university of sydney\n pog
+currently 2nd year software engineering/project management student in the university of sydney

+pog